 Model-based Test Design with Vector OpenTest

-Methodology and Software Environment for Model-Based Design of ECU Tests
+Methodology and Software Framework for Model-Based Design of ECU Tests

-In OpenTest, tests are modeled in a graphic notation based on UML.
-Test-specific elements are added to the options in the UML state diagrams.
+In OpenTest, tests are modeled in a graphic notation.
 This gives test designers a form of modeling that is adapted to the domains of ECU testing.
 The tests are modeled on an abstract level, independent of the specific HIL system on which they are executed.

 This approach lets you easily identify re-usable test steps and test sequences and share them with other test designers.
 The graphic description format makes it very easy to conduct reviews with all project participants.

-Currently, OpenTest supports the test automation systems, CANoe from Vector and TestStand from National Instruments.
+Currently, OpenTest supports the test automation system CANoe from Vector.
 Its framework character makes it easy to integrate other HIL systems.

-- Modeling of ECU tests in test-specific notation based on UML
+- Modeling of ECU tests in test-specific graphical notation

 - HIL-independent design of tests.